Dunkin’ Donuts unveils next generation concept store in Massachusetts

 The new 2,200-square foot Quincy location, which is located about one mile away from the original Dunkin’ Donuts location, is the first of 30 or more new and remodeled Dunkin’ Donuts restaurants that will test variations of the new design this year.

-Dunkin’ will hold a Facebook Live event at 12 p.m. to give customers a look inside the new store.
+Dunkin’ held a Facebook Live event to give customers a look inside the new store:

 Elements of the new restaurant experience include: